Germanchrystan/go-design-patterns/Design_Patterns/13_Command/README.md

 A Command is an object which represents an instruction to perform a particular action.
 Contains all the information necessary for the action to be taken.
 A command can be processed by the object that the command operates on, or processed by itself.
 It can basically have a call method to apply its commands or alternatively, there could also be a command processor, where all the commands are sent.

+### In Summary
+- Encapsulate all details of an operation in a separate object.
+- Define functions for applying the command(either in the command itself, or elsewhere).
+- Optionally define instructions for undoing the command.
+- Can create composite commands (macros).